Hrólfs saga kraka: Summary

 Hrólfr Kraki and his warriors leap across the flames.
 Illustration by the Danish Lorenz Frølich in a 19th-century book.

 Yrsa admonished Aðils for wanting to kill her son, and went to meet the Danes.
 She gave them a man named Vöggr to entertain them.
 This Vöggr remarked that Hrólfr had the thin face of a pole ladder, a Kraki.
 Happy with his new cognomen Hrólfr gave Vöggr a golden ring, and Vöggr swore to avenge Hrólfr if anyone should kill him.
 Hrólfr and his company were then attacked by a troll in the shape of a boar in the service of Aðils, but Hrólfr's dog Gram killed it.

 They then found out that Aðils had set the hall on fire, and so they broke out of the hall, only to find themselves surrounded by heavily armed warriors in the street.
 After a fight, king Aðils retreated to summon reinforcements.

 Yrsa then provided her son with a silver drinking horn filled with gold and jewels and a famous ring, Svíagris.
 Then she gave Hrólf and his men twelve of the Swedish king's best horses, and all the armour and provisions they needed.

-Hrólfr took a fond farewell of his mother and departed over the Fyrisvellir.
+Hrólf took a fond farewell of his mother and departed over the Fyrisvellir.
 When they saw Aðils and his warriors in pursuit, they spread the gold behind themselves.
 Aðils saw his precious Svíagris on the ground and stooped to pick it up with his spear, whereupon Hrólf cut his back with his sword and screamed in triumph that he had bent the back of the most powerful man in Sweden.

 Hrólfr lived in peace for some time.
-However, his half-elven half-sister Skuld was married to Hjörvarðr (Heoroweard) one of Hrólfr's subkings, and she began to turn her husband against Hrólfr.
+However, his half-elven half-sister Skuld was married to Hjörvarðr (Heoroweard) one of Hrólf's subkings, and she began to turn her husband against Hrólf.
 Under the pretext that they would wait three years before paying the accumulated tribute at one time, Skuld assembled a large army which included strong warriors, criminals, elves and norns.
 She used seiðr (witchcraft) to hide the great muster from Hrólfr and his champions.

 They then arrived at Lejre one yule for the midwinter celebrations, with all the weapons hidden in wagons.
 A fight started and like in the account found in Gesta Danorum, Bödvar Bjarki fought in the shape of a spirit bear until he was awakened by Hjalti.
-Skuld used her witchcraft to resuscitate her fallen warriors and after a long fight Hrólfr and all his berserkers fell.
+Skuld used her witchcraft to resuscitate her fallen warriors and after a long fight Hrólf and all his berserkers fell.

 Skuld became the ruler of Denmark but did not rule well.
 Bödvar Bjarki's brothers Elk-Froði and Þorir Houndsfoot went to Denmark to avenge their brother.
 The Swedish queen Yrsa gave them a large Swedish army headed by Vöggr.
 They captured Skuld before she could use her magic and tortured her to death.
-Then they raised a mound for Hrólfr Kraki where he was buried together with his sword Skofnung.
+Then they raised a mound for Hrólf Kraki where he was buried together with his sword Skofnung.